Efficient simulation of a new class of Volterra-type SDEs: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{Sec:preliminaries}, we develop a preliminary yet detailed investigation of the properties of the Volterra-type processes of interest for us.
 In particular, after establishing the notation used in the reminder of the paper, we define the \emph{convolution transform} as well as the concept of \emph{$\rho$-pseudo-inverse co-kernel}.
 Finally, we present some preliminary existence and regularity results to guarantee the well-posedness of the processes we introduce.
 Then, in Section \ref{Sec:path_dependent_to_SDEs} we prove and comment the two-way connection between our path-dependent Volterra Equation and an associated standard SDE.
 We first present an informal argument and then the detailed proof is discussed in Section \ref{Sec:proof_thm:existence}.
-Therein a thorough analysis of the mathematical features of the model is developed, proving in particular strong existence and uniqueness of solutions and the Holder regularity of sample paths for our processes.
-In this same section we also discuss in details the case of power-kernels.
-We end this section proposing a possible application of our technology to finance, introducing a new non-Markovian market model taking into account the memory of volatility and we display some sample paths for the associated volatility process.
-Finally, in Section \ref{sec:Numerics} we focus on numerical simulation procedures and Monte Carlo methods in this new working setting.
-The main result of this section concerns the strong rate of convergence.
-This is proved to be $1/2$, independently of $H$.
-In Appendix \ref{sec:fractional_op} and \ref{sec:laplaceTr}, we furthermore introduce fractional integrals and derivatives and Laplace transforms as they are a usefull tool when dealing with kernels and the associated co-kernels.
-Finally, in Appendix \ref{AppendixB} we detail the proof of Lemma \ref{lem:regularityX} and in Appendix \ref{AppendixC} we present the proof of Lemma \ref{lem:continuous_version}.
+Therein a thorough analysis of the mathematical features of the approach is developed, proving in particular strong existence and uniqueness of solutions and the H\"older regularity of sample paths for our processes.
+In Section \ref{sec:Euler} we study the continuous time Euler scheme and their convergence for both the Markovian and the non-Markovian processes.
+In Section \ref{sec:rel_example} we deal with the fractional kernel case, in the case of interest for the financial literature, i.e., when the Hurst index $H \in (0, \frac12)$.
+We adapt the theorem obtained in the previous sections to this setting: we first provide well-posedness results and path-wise regularity results and we then study the Euler scheme and its convergence.
+The main result concerns the strong rate of convergence.
+This is proved to be of order $1/2$, independently of $H$.
+Finally, in Section \ref{sec:numerics} we provide some simulations and numerically display the results theoretically proved in the previous sections.

+We gather in Appendix \ref{app:frac_Laplace} some material on fractional calculus and Laplace transforms for the reader's convenience and in Appendix \ref{app:proofs} the technical proofs.
+Appendix \ref{app:simu_det} concludes the paper with a deep insight into simulating the Euler scheme for the non-Markovian process.